 A practical guide that we often refer to is the Financial Times Guide to Business Development: How to Win Profitable Customers and Clients by Professor Ian Cooper.
 He is widely recognised as one of the world’s leading advisors specialising in business development and marketing within the legal and professional services sector.

-We have had the privilege of working with Professor Cooper in the past and I will be collaborating with him to deliver a webinar focussed on how law firms in Australia can convert their telephone enquiries into profitable business.
+I have had the privilege of working with Professor Cooper in the past and recently we presented a webinar that focussed on how law firms in Australia can convert their telephone enquiries into profitable business.
+You can watch the webinar at any time, by following the link below.

-Webinar: Finding the Missing Millions: How To Convert Your Telephone Enquiries from Potential Clients into Profitable Business
+Watch the webinar: Finding the Missing Millions: How To Convert Your Telephone Enquiries from Potential Clients into Profitable Business.

 About the author: Jake Frykberg